The Bugs Bunny Crazy Castle

 The game has unforgiving mechanics and controls but it does not mean it’s hard.
 I skipped around using passwords and I thought it was suddenly going to be too hard to beat but levels stay surprisingly manageable.
-I even beat the last one, level 80, after five or six tries.
+I even beat the last level, level 80, after five or six tries.

-Making a dumbed-down, easy version of a harsh 1983 game concept worked.
+Making a dumbed down, licensed, easy version of a harsh 1983 game worked.
 The Bugs Bunny Crazy Castle on Game Boy in 1990 ended up in the same position as Lode Runner on Famicom in 1984.
 It was not particularly good but what else are you going to buy?
 It sold at least a million copies.
 It’s as if Kemco planned it that way.
 I bet they knew that it was better for them to release a simpler game early than a more complicated game later.
 They hit the ground running when everybody else was just getting started.
-Their next Game Boy release, Sword of Hope, would release in December of 1989 two months later and indeed be a more complicated RPG/Adventure game hybrid.
+Their next Game Boy release, The Sword of Hope, would release in December of 1989 two months later and indeed be a more complicated RPG/Adventure game hybrid.